mfaisalkhatri/selenium4poc/README.md

 13. How do I double click using Selenium WebDriver?
 14. How to check for chrome generated logs when selenium tests are run?

-### End to End Tests for [owasp-juice-shop][juice-shop]
+### End-to-End Tests for [owasp-juice-shop][juice-shop]

-### Following is the Automation Test Strategy used for writing End to End Tests:
+### Following is the Automation Test Strategy used for writing End-to-End Tests:

-1. User will navigate to the website and close all the pop up first.
+1. User will navigate to the website and close all the pop-up first.
 2. User will click on Login link and click on `Not yet a customer link` and register himself on the website.
-3. Once the Registration is successful, User will Login with that username and password.
+3. Once the Registration is successful, User will Log in with that username and password.
 4. After successful Login, User will Add AppleJuice and BananaJuice to the Basket.
 5. After asserting the messages for items added to basket, user will check for the count of items displayed on top of `Your Basket` link.